TheSmallBoat/marina/README.md

 # marina
-A streaming-hub micro-service over the peer-mesh network.
+A streaming-hub micro-service over the peer-mesh network that implements streaming publish/subscribe mechanism base on topics.

 ## modules
 1. The twins-tunnel module is a tunnel that pair by the peer-nodes, the local twin is the mirror of the remote twin,